jdum/odfdo/README.md

 There is no detailed documentation or tutorial, but:

 -   the `recipes` folder contains more than 60 working sample scripts,
--   the `doc` folder contains an auto generated HTML documentation, including recipes.
+-   the `doc` folder contains an API reference documentation (auto generated), including recipes.

-When installing odfdo, a few scripts are installed:

--   `odfdo-diff`: show a _diff_ between two .odt document.
--   `odfdo-folder`: convert standard ODF file to folder and files, and reverse.
--   `odfdo-show`: dump text from an ODF file to the standard output, and optionally styles and meta informations.
--   `odfdo-styles`: command line interface tool to manipulate styles of ODF files.
--   `odfdo-replace`: find a pattern (regex) in an ODF file and replace by some string.
--   `odfdo-userfield`: show or set the user-field content in an ODF file.
--   `odfdo-highlight`: highlight the text matching a pattern (regex) in an ODF file.
--   `odfdo-headers`: print the headers of an ODF file.
--   `odfdo-table-shrink`: shrink tables to optimize width and height.
--   `odfdo-markdown`: export text document in Markdown format to stdout.
+# About styles

-About styles: the best way to apply style is by merging styles from a template document into your generated document (See `odfdo-styles` script).
+The best way to apply style is by merging styles from a template document into your generated document (See `odfdo-styles` script).
 Styles are a complex matter in ODF, so trying to generate styles programmatically is not recommended.

-# Limitations

-`odfdo` is intended to facilitate the generation of ODF documents, nevertheless a basic knowledge of the ODF format is necessary.

-ODF document rendering can vary greatly from software to software.
-Especially the "styles" of the document allow an adaptation of the rendering for a particular software.

-The best (only ?) way to apply style is by merging styles from a template document into your generated document.
-However a few recipes show how to make programmatically some basic styles: `create_basic_text_styles`, `add_text_span_styles`).
+Several recipes provide an example of manipulating styles, including: `change_paragraph_styles_methods.py`,`create_basic_text_styles`, `add_text_span_styles`.

 # Related project

 I you work on `.ods` files (spreadsheet), you may be interested by these scripts using this library to parse/generate `.ods` files:
 `https://github.com/jdum/odsgenerator` and `https://github.com/jdum/odsparsator`

 # Former lpod-python library